Require authentication for certain content

 In the Content hub, edit the item you want to secure.

-Select the Properties tab and tick the box to require authentication under the Security heading.
+Select the Properties tab and tick the box to require authentication under the Membership access heading at the bottom of the form.

 For this example, choose one of the reusable articles referenced by a page under the News and articles page of the Training guides pages channel.

 Make sure it’s from a page that renders properly, and is NOT associated with the page you chose in the previous section.
-DO NOT secure the page that references this reusable item, only secure the reusable item itself.
+For this example, DO NOT secure the page that references this reusable item, only secure the reusable item itself.

 Screenshot of the security properties of a reusable content item

-Both Xperience and .NET Identity follow this convention in ways that are relevant to our scenario:
+Both Xperience and .NET Identity use these responses in ways that matter for secured content:

-• Xperience’s Content tree-based router returns this status code when a secured page is requested by an unauthenticated visitor.
+• Xperience’s Content tree-based router returns 401 Unauthorized when a secured page is requested by an unauthenticated visitor.

 Configure Identity